Worship with us on Sundays at 10 am.

 The Lord’s Supper

-Song #4 –What Child Is This
+Song #4 – Is He Worthy

 Prayer and Offering